And Other Early American Composers

 And in some sorts of composition there is dry study required,

 and art very requisite.
-For instance, in a fuge, where the
+For instance, in a fugue, where the

 parts come in after each other with the same notes, but even